sybrew/the-seo-framework/readme.txt

 	* The notification that's displayed when settings are reset is no longer displayed on refresh.
 	* The website's tagline is no longer shown in the description when no excerpt can be generated.
 	* The counter type now correctly updates for new user meta created after The SEO Framework 2.7.0+ is installed.
+	* HTML entities in custom post meta is now allowed.
+		* Note: The counter doesn't reflect this allowance yet.
+This will be fixed when we upgrade to use pixel counters, rather than character counters.
+/
+* TODO Invalid bugs? (check again later):
 	* TODO When enabling the option "Remove Blogname from title?", the blogname is removed too from manual SEO title entries.
 		/
 		* @link https://github.com/sybrew/the-seo-framework/issues/38#issuecomment-270920124
-		* Inconclusive.
-	* HTML entities in custom post meta is now allowed.
-		* Note: The counter doesn't reflect this allowance yet.
-This will be fixed when we upgrade to use pixel counters, rather than character counters.

 **For translators:**